BlackCapCoder/scrimba-vim/README.md

 Control [Scrimba](https://scrimba.com/) with Vim!

+### Usage

+Create a new (or open an existing) project in Scrimba.
+Fire up Vim and run `:call browserlink#download()` to download all the files in the project to the current directory.
+Any changes you made to these files will be synced to Scrima.

-This is currently a work in progress.
-You can see video of it in action [here](https://youtu.be/EHFpQirzt18)
+You can see video of it in action [here](https://youtu.be/DUdi2Ou4YRc)

 ### Installation